What Is Regional Truck Driving?

 Benefits of Being a Regional Truck Driver

-- No Loading or Unloading Freight: Many regional truck drivers are not required to handle the freight they haul.
-Companies sending and receiving loads usually hire lumpers to move goods and products on and off the truck.
+• No Loading or Unloading Freight: Many regional truck drivers are not required to handle the freight they haul.
+Companies often hire lumpers to handle the loading and unloading of goods, relieving drivers of this physically demanding aspect of the job.

 Conclusion